ephe-meral/ephe-meral.github.io/content/post/2016-02-21-considering-holistic-learning.md

 <!--more-->

 I'm actually not sure if the term holistic learning was coined there, but I first came across it in an [article by Scott H. Young](https://www.scotthyoung.com/blog/2007/03/25/how-to-ace-your-finals-without-studying/).
-He describes a mindset of constant learning, independant of the actual subject or topic, for the sake of making more and more connections between single pieces of information.
+He describes a mindset of constant learning, independent of the actual subject or topic, for the sake of making more and more connections between single pieces of information.
 According to him, knowledge is only 'hard' to get, when you try to learn topics by heart without seeing their relation to other concepts - and thus, without understanding them.

-So, in essence: Never stop to learn, because every day can and should be a schoolday!
+So, in essence: Never stop to learn, because every day can and should be a school day!
 I find this idea fascinating, because most of my personal motivation and energy stems from exploring and understanding the world.
 So I actively started to look for ways of integrating personal education into my life - ways that are unobtrusive and don't feel like actual school.

 ### The reality check

 In practice I noticed that when I feel like I'm doing pastime things - watching series, reading books, listening to music etc. - I could just as well use the same time to learn.
 The motivation for these activities is usually to relax and free my mind from work etc. So I would normally not want to put an extra effort on top of that and fry my brain while studying.

 The solution to this dilemma lies, in my opinion, in finding a way to combine both parts - i.e. making the pastime activity a pastime+learning activity.
 If I'm reading books I'm reading them in a language I want to practise.
 If I'm watching series I watch them in their original language - or replace them with documentaries, lectures and other video content with an emphasis on interesting information.
 (Lectures and talks can in fact be very entertaining, if you find a person who is eloquent and smart)<br/>
-I'm also trying to spice up my freetime with a little bit of brainwork that is very different from what I normally do, for example exercises in maths and physics.
+I'm also trying to spice up my leisure time with a little bit of brain work that is very different from what I normally do, for example exercises in maths and physics.
 This works surprisingly well - I assume that the nature of these tasks is so different from my routines that it works perfectly as a distraction.

 In the past I used to do the same thing with software projects - they were the hobby besides life at university.
-But ever since I started working with code in a commercial environment, I find it harder and harder to continue to hack on things in my freetime.
+But ever since I started working with code in a commercial environment, I find it harder and harder to continue to hack on things in my free time.
 Which is sad, considering that open source projects can often afford approaches that are riskier and more experimental.

 ### You: _What about me?_